Klehrik/DungeonGame/README.md

 My original idea for a high school project (creating a probability-based game for a data management course).
 I dropped it because it wasn't really fun to play, and also would have been a nightmare to analyze statistically.
 It was instead superseded by [Dice Duel](https://klehrik.itch.io/dice-duel).

+All the UI elements were written by me from scratch, as GameMaker has no real UI support.

 ---